 - Dump your black water holding tank in the usual manner at approved sewage disposal station. - 2.
 Leave black water dump valve open while flushing tank. - 3.
 Attach a garden hose from a city water hydrant to the Flushing System inlet fitting in the water service center.
 (This inlet is clearly marked separate from the City Water inlet.)

-Black Water Tank Flush Inlet in Water Service Center (typical)
+Water Tank Flush Inlet (typical)

 - 4. Turn the water on to begin flushing; allow water to run for about three minutes. - 5.
 Disconnect hose from flushing system and close dump valves.

 Using On-Site Sewer Hook-Ups